George Crile Jr.: Career

 Crile turned his willingness to question orthodox procedures to breast cancer.
-The traditional treatment for breast cancer was a radical mastectomy, a procedure which removes the entire breast as well as surrounding muscle, tissue, and lymph nodes.
+The traditional treatment for breast cancer was a radical mastectomy, a procedure that removes the entire breast as well as surrounding muscle, tissue, and lymph nodes.
 Under the influence of Scottish surgeon Reginald Murley as well as one of his colleagues at the Cleveland Clinic, he instead began to advocate procedures that removed much less material, a simple mastectomy, which only removes the breast, and a lumpectomy, which removes only a small amount of tissue.
 Crile performed his final radical mastectomy in 1954 and became a public advocate of alternative procedures, which are now standard.
 In 1955, he published an article, "A Plea Against the Blind Fear of Cancer", in Life magazine and a book, Cancer and Common Sense.
 The medical establishment was resistant to the changes he advocated so he sought to influence them through their patients.
 He was an outspoken critic of traditional procedures for decades and some of his patients, including author Babette Rosmond, became public advocates as well.

-Crile died of lung cancer at age 84.

-Family
+He retired as head of the Cleveland Clinic's Department of General Surgery in 1968, continuing as a senior consultant.

+Personal life

 Crile married Jane Halle in 1935.
 She died of cancer in 1963.
 They had three daughters and one son, CBS News producer George Crile III.
-Their daughter Ann Crile married surgeon Caldwell Esselstyn and their son is author Rip Esselstyn.
-In 1963, Crile married his second wife, Helga Sandburg, the daughter of poet Carl Sandburg.
+Their daughter Ann Crile married surgeon Caldwell Esselstyn and is the mother of author Rip Esselstyn.
+In 1963, Crile married his second wife, Helga Sandburg, the daughter of the poet Carl Sandburg.

-Publications
+Crile died of lung cancer in Cleveland Clinic on September 11, 1992.

+Popular Media

+A portrait of Dr. George Crile Jr. at the Cleveland Clinic was featured in the movie Miracle Dogs in 2003.
+At approximately the 30-minute mark, the character Katherine Mannion (played by actress Rue McClanahan) talks to the painting, as it is implied to be her deceased husband.
+The movie was filmed partly on location at the Cleveland Clinic.

+Selected publications

-Crile was an avid author on many subjects, especially medicine and travel.
+Crile was an avid author on many subjects, especially medicine, and travel.
 He had a weekly radio program in the 1980s called 90 Seconds on WERE.